Gadgetoid/32BlitFlashTest/README.md

 ## Info

-Currently we have OSX and Windows version of the application used to send commands to the 32Blit, Linux is coming...

-In the following examples my 32Blit is attached to /dev/cu.usbmodem305B395634371 on OSX and COM3 on Windows.
+In the following examples my 32Blit is attached to /dev/cu.usbmodem305B395634371 on OSX, COM3 on Windows and /dev/serial/by-id/usb-STMicroelectronics_32Blit_CDC_305B39563437-if00 on Linux..
 All commands are from the root of this repository.
 The Bin folder contains the examples built to run from external flash.

+On Linux there may be a chance that the device file changes for your Blit32, so maybe between ttyACM0 and ttyACM1 for example.
+You can use the device file in /dev/serial/by-id/ instead as this will not change.

 ## Reseting the 32Blit